redhat-forum-madrid-2018/ceph-break-and-fix/break-and-fix/ceph-challenges-break.md

 [root@ceph1 ~]#
 ```

-This part is automated in the (ansible role break-rados)[ansible/roles/break-rados].
+This part is automated in the [ansible role break-rados](ansible/roles/break-rados).

 ## Corrupting data